-After launching a Matillion ETL instance on Google Cloud Platform, log into Google Cloud console and browse to VM instances.
+After Launching Matillion ETL instance on Google Cloud Platform, log into Google Cloud Console and browse to VM instances.
 Click on the instance you wish to access, and look for the Primary Internal and External IP addresses, to access the instance through your browser.
 For more detailed instructions, see here.

 Accessing the Matillion ETL Client (Microsoft Azure)

-After launching Matillion ETL, log into the Azure Portal, browse Virtual Machines, and select the VM.
+After Launching Matillion ETL instance on Microsoft Azure, log into the Azure Portal, browse Virtual Machines, and select the VM.
 You can find your new instance through its listed Public IP Address.
 Your first login to Matillion will use the credentials from Azure.
 For more detailed instructions, see here.